ppy/osu-infrastructure/score-submission.md

 ### ⏱ Create a pump and ES population flow

 Scores coming in via `osu-web-10` will need to populate into `solo_scores` in real-time.
 When this happens, we will also need to ensure that ES is made aware of new scores.
 Historically this has been done using the [osu-elastic-indexer](https://github.com/ppy/osu-elastic-indexer) component – whether we update this to work with the new table or replace it with, for instance, hooks installed in osu-web API endpoints is yet to be decided.

+### ⏱ Decide on purge mechanism for `solo_scores`

+As mentioned previously, we will want to clean up the `solo_scores` tables in the case the `preserve` flag lets us know that a score is not being used anywhere.

+Traditionally, non-high scores (ie. when a user's score did not replace their existing score on the same beatmap-ruleset-mod combination) would be inserted into a separate table which uses mysql partitioning to efficiently truncate rows older than 24 hours.

+We will likely want to use partitioning again, which is going to require performance and structural considerations – mainly what are we partitioning over? `(preserve, date_format(updated_at, 'YYMMDD'))` may work but will also increase the size of the primary key.

 ### 🏃 Import stable scores to new storage